freebsd-ita/gufi-blog/content/elk-3.md

 >

 To create alerts for our ELK setup, we can use different methods.

-The one I will show you is based on ElastAlert from Yelp [here](https://github.com/Yelp/elastalert).
+The one I will show you is based on [ElastAlert](https://github.com/Yelp/elastalert) from Yelp.

 1. Let's install ElastAlert (no port is available, so I will install it manually in a virtualenv).